HBO Finally Tests Broadband WatersGreen Bay Time Warner Cable Subscribers Will Get Free Add-On Service HBO On Broadband 1/20/2008 05:03:00 PM Eastern

 "This is part of our overall strategy of enhancing value for HBO subscribers by providing greater access to content," said HBO co-president Eric Kessler, who likened the launch to the company’s rollout of HBO On Demand in Columbia, S.C., in 2001.

 The new service allows users to assemble and manage a library of downloads, as well as set parental controls, through a Microsoft Windows-based application (Wisconsin subscribers can download it at HBOonroadrunner.com).
 HBO is developing a separate Mac application and is looking at offering the service on Windows-based portable devices down the road.

 HBO’s approach reflects its concern for protecting its subscription business model, as well as its relationships with operators.

-"We've always embraced technology," Kessler adds.
-"And this is a subscription business that has value over the long term because broadband penetration and convergence will grow."
+"We’ve always embraced technology," Kessler said, "and this is a subscription business that has value over the long term because broadband penetration and convergence will grow."

 Anne Becker contributed to this story